A parish of the Russian Orthodox Church Abroad. Sunday service 9:30 a.m. at 1701

-Peridot Rd., a few blocks north of Austin in Pflugerville.
+Peridot Rd., four blocks from Austin in Pflugerville, Tx.
 We welcome you to services.

 UNIQUE RESOURCES : Variable texts for upcoming Divine Liturgy (bilingual).
 Also:

 ORTHODOX EASTER (PASCHA) 2014!
 Please join us especially for the Holy Friday service at Christ's Tomb, 6 pm Fri., Apr.
 18, and the midnight service of the RESURRECTION, 11:30 p.m.
 Sat., Apr.
 19, after which is blessing of baskets.
 Details below.